-Associate Dean & Director of the EC Scholars Program
+Associate Dean for Academic Programs & Director of the EC Scholars Program

 Dr. Katherine (Katie) O’Connor is an associate professor in the College of Education and joined the Honors College at East Carolina University during the summer of 2010.
 She earned a bachelor’s degree in Elementary Education from Catawba College in Salisbury, North Carolina, a master’s degree from the University of North Carolina at Chapel Hill and an Ed.D. in Curriculum and Instruction at the University of North Carolina at Chapel Hill.
 Before arriving at East Carolina University in 2003, Katie taught in the North Carolina public schools for nine years.

 Katie is one of the founding editorial team members of East Carolina University’s nationally peer-reviewed online journal, The Journal of Curriculum and Instruction (JoCI) which is currently read in 161 countries and territories.
 The Journal of Curriculum and Instruction (JoCI) received the 2009 American Association of Colleges of Teacher Education (AACTE) Edward C. Pomeroy Award for Outstanding Contributions to Teacher Education.
 Katie is also one of the founding members of the Academically/Intellectually Gifted (AIG) Team in the College of Education.
 She helped to develop a series of four graduate courses for gifted educators and a summer learning experience for 100 Pitt County gifted students each summer, and co-directed the Annual ECU Gifted Education Conference with Drs.
 Fogarty and Housand.
 She is delighted all three aforementioned initiatives are ongoing at the university.